Glossary of Abbreviations and Terms

-Antidepressants are medicines that treat depression.
-Your doctor can prescribe them for you.
+Antidepressants are medicines prescribed by your doctor that treat depression.
 They work to balance some of the natural chemicals in our brains.
 It may take several weeks for them to help.
 There are several types of antidepressants.
 You and your doctor may have to try a few different drugs or combinations of drugs before finding what works best for you.

 All people with bipolar disorder have manic episodes—abnormally elevated or irritable moods that last at least a week and impair functioning.
 But not all become depressed.

-Depression affects men and women of all ages and has often been shown to run in families.
+Depression affects people of all ages and has often been shown to run in families.
 A person can have one or many episodes of depression in a lifetime.
 Each episode of depression makes a person more likely to have another episode of depression.

 Dopamine is a neurotransmitter in the brain that regulates thought, movement, and behavior.

-Dysthymia, sometimes referred to as mild, chronic depression, is less severe and has fewer symptoms than major depression.
-With dysthymia, the depression symptoms can linger for a long period of time, often two years or longer.
+Dysthymia sometimes referred to as mild chronic depression, is less severe and has fewer symptoms than major depression.
+With dysthymia, the depression symptoms can linger for a long period, often two years or longer.

-Exposure and Response Prevention Therapy or ERPT is one form of cognitive behavioral therapy in which an individual is gradually exposed to situations that bring on anxiety and progressively learns to decrease the compulsions they have used in the past to ease anxiety associated with those situations.
+Exposure and Response Prevention Therapy (ERPT) is one form of cognitive-behavioral therapy in which an individual is gradually exposed to situations that bring on anxiety and progressively learns to decrease the compulsions they have used in the past to ease the anxiety associated with those situations.

 Neuroscience is the study of the nervous system, including the brain, spinal cord, and networks of sensory nerve cells called neurons.
 It is an interdisciplinary field, meaning that it integrates several disciplines, including psychology, biology, chemistry, and physics.

-Obsessive-Compulsive Disorder is a common, chronic and long-lasting disorder in which a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions) that he or she feels the urge to repeat over and over.
+Obsessive-Compulsive Disorder is a common, chronic, and long-lasting disorder in which a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions) that they feel the urge to repeat over and over.

 Phobias are persistent and irrational fears of specific objects, activities, or situations that lead to a compelling desire to avoid.

-Post-traumatic stress disorder or PTSD develops in some people after extremely traumatic events, such as combat, crime, an accident or natural disaster.
+Post-traumatic stress disorder (PTSD) develops in some people after extremely traumatic events, such as combat, crime, an accident, or natural disaster.

 People with PTSD may relive the event via intrusive memories, flashbacks and nightmares; avoid anything that reminds them of the trauma; and have anxious or angry feelings they didn’t have before that are so intense their lives are disrupted.